Cases

 2. Name the fascial structure, which separates the median cubital vein from brachial artery and median nerve.

-3. Mention the cause of sharp pain that radiated to the later 3⅟2 digits.
+3. Mention the cause of the sharp pain that radiated to the lateral three and a half digits.

 4. What does the bright red blood in syringe indicated during collection of the blood sample from the median cubital vein?